Bullshit Jobs: Summary

-Graeber argues that these jobs are largely in the private sector despite the idea that market competition would root out such inefficiencies.
-In companies, he concludes that the rise of service sector jobs owes less to economic need than to "managerial feudalism", in which employers need underlings in order to feel important and maintain competitive status and power.
-In society, he credits the Puritan-capitalist work ethic for making the labor of capitalism into religious duty: that workers did not reap advances in productivity as a reduced workday because, as a societal norm, they believe that work determines their self-worth, even as they find that work pointless.
-Graeber describes this cycle as "profound psychological violence" and "a scar across our collective soul".
-Graeber suggests that one of the challenges to confronting our feelings about bullshit jobs is a lack of a behavioral script in much the same way that people are unsure of how to feel if they are the object of unrequited love.
-In turn, rather than correcting this system, Graeber writes, individuals attack those whose jobs are innately fulfilling.
+These jobs are largely in the private sector despite the idea that market competition would root out such inefficiencies.
+In companies, the rise of service sector jobs owes less to economic need than to "managerial feudalism", in which employers need underlings in order to feel important and maintain competitive status and power.
+In society, the Puritan-capitalist work ethic is to be credited for making the labor of capitalism into religious duty: that workers did not reap advances in productivity as a reduced workday because, as a societal norm, they believe that work determines their self-worth, even as they find that work pointless.
+This cycle is a "profound psychological violence" and "a scar across our collective soul".
+One of the challenges to confronting our feelings about bullshit jobs is a lack of a behavioral script, in much the same way that people are unsure of how to feel if they are the object of unrequited love.
+In turn, rather than correcting this system, individuals attack those whose jobs are innately fulfilling.

-Graeber holds that work as a source of virtue is a recent idea, that work was disdained by the aristocracy in classical times, but inverted as virtuous through then-radical philosophers like John Locke.
+Work as a source of virtue is a recent idea.
+In fact, work was disdained by the aristocracy in classical times but inverted as virtuous through then-radical philosophers like John Locke.
 The Puritan idea of virtue through suffering justified the toil of the working classes as noble.
-And so, Graeber continues, bullshit jobs justify contemporary patterns of living: that the pains of dull work are suitable justification for the ability to fulfill consumer desires, and that fulfilling those desires is indeed the reward for suffering through pointless work.
+And so, one could argue that bullshit jobs justify contemporary patterns of living: that the pains of dull work are suitable justification for the ability to fulfill consumer desires, and that fulfilling those desires could be considered as the reward for suffering through pointless work in contemporary society.
 Accordingly, over time, the prosperity extracted from technological advances has been reinvested into industry and consumer growth for its own sake rather than the purchase of additional leisure time from work.
 Bullshit jobs also serve political ends, in which political parties are more concerned about having jobs than whether the jobs are fulfilling.
-In addition, he contends, populations occupied with busy work have less time to revolt.
+In addition, populations occupied with busy work have less time to revolt.

-As a potential solution, Graeber suggests universal basic income, a livable benefit paid to all, without qualification, which would let people work at their leisure.
-The author credits a natural human work cycle of cramming and slacking as the most productive way to work, as farmers, fishers, warriors, and novelists vary in the rigor of work based on the need for productivity, not the standard working hours, which can appear arbitrary when compared to cycles of productivity.
-Graeber contends that time not spent pursuing pointless work could instead be spent pursuing creative activities.
+One solution that is offered by many is the idea of a universal basic income, which would consist of a livable benefit paid to all people regardless of their status so that they may work at their leisure.
+The common trends within society today point people towards a very uneven work cycle that consists of sprints followed by low periods of unproductive work.
+Jobs such as farmers, fishers, soldiers, and novelists vary the intensity of their work based on the urgency to produce and the natural cycles of productivity, not arbitrary standard working hours.
+Universal basic income offers the notion that this time pursuing pointless work could instead be spent pursuing creative activities.